 Polymers in solution can be described by the Zimm model, where hydrodynamic interaction between the chain segments mediated by the solvent are dominant.
 Moving chain segments exert forces on other segments due to the flow of the surrounding solvent.
-Within some approximations the system can be described by a Langevin equation analogous to that of the Rouse model which includes the friction coefficient $\xi = 6\pi\eta a{seg}$ with η the viscosity of the solvent.
-The main modification is the inclusion of the hydrodynamic interaction represented by an Oseen tensor to account for the forces acting to neighbouring beads via the flow field of the solvent.
-More details can be found in Reference [4].
+Within some approximations the system can be described by a Langevin equation analogous to that of the Rouse model which includes the friction coefficient $\xi = 6\pi \eta a{seg}$ with η the viscosity of the solvent.
+The diffusion of a chain segment depends on its hydrodynamic radius a{seg} .
+More details can be found in literature [3].

-The intermediate scattering function can be written again in the form of Equation 12, with a global diffusion of the whole particle, and the internal polymer fluctuations $I{intern}(Q,t)$.
-An approximation to $I{intern}(Q,t)$ of the Zimm model is a stretched exponential function which reads with $b \simeq 1.354$ and $\beta \simeq 0.85$.
-The relaxation rate of a polymer chain in this model, $\Gamma = k_B T Q^3 t / (6\pi\eta)$, is mainly determined by the viscosity of the solvent.
+In general the intermediate scattering function for polymers in solution is with a function F(x) which depends on the polymer conformation and the quality of the solvent.
+The relaxation rate $\Gamma_Q = k_B T \, Q^3/(6\,\pi\,\eta)$ is mainly determined by the viscosity of the solvent.
 Internal dynamics is dominant at higher scattering vectors Q, where also the typical Q^3 dependence of the relaxation rate can be observed.
-At smaller scattering vectors the contribution from the center of mass diffusion is more prominent so that rather a Q^2 dependence of the relaxation rate is expected.
+At smaller scattering vectors the contribution from the center of mass diffusion is more prominent so that rather a Q^2 dependence of the relaxation rate is expected (see below).
+For not too small Q values and long polymer chains, where the end-to-end distance of the chain segments follow Gaussian statistics (Gaussian chain), the function F(x) can be written as: